 But the greatest sins of all will be laid at the feet of those who knew but never shared and, hence, let those precious links fade away into obscurity.

-And so, to widen the lens of history, to celebrate the missing links which are the extraordinary and ordinary but always under-recorded women that came before us, and to save my own sorry hide, I give you a book of advice by a housewife and mother.
+And so, to widen the lens of history, to celebrate the missing links which are the extraordinary and ordinary but always under-recorded women that came before us, and to save my own sorry hide, I give you a classic and a sage — book of advice by a housewife and mother.

 IT’S UP TO THE WOMEN was written, in the early 1930’s, as a clarion call for women’s political participation and activism, wrapped within a practical guide for women struggling to deal with the immense changes wrought by the Great Depression.